E-cigarettes could stub out tobacco bonds sooner than thought

-NEW YORK The rapid growth of electronic cigarette sales poses a rising but under-appreciated risk to holders of as much as $96 billion of bonds tied to payments tobacco companies make to U.S. states from a sweeping legal settlement in 1998.
+NEW YORK The rapid growth of electronic cigarette sales poses a rising but under-appreciated risk to holders of as much as $96 billion (56 billion pounds) of bonds tied to payments tobacco companies make to U.S. states from a sweeping legal settlement in 1998.

 Tobacco bonds were already forecast by many analysts to begin defaulting within the next 10 years.
 That's because Americans have given up smoking at a faster rate than estimated when most of the bonds were sold in the previous decade.